 I own the Pearl Midtown drum kit and it has paid for its low price many times over.
 I use it for clubs, concert halls and recording sessions.
 Sound and recording engineers are always amazed at how such a small kit can sound so good!

 The overall sound of the kit is balanced and really blends well with whatever music you like to play.
-I also did a review of this kit and my compact hardware setup on my YouTube channel.
+I also did a YouTube review of this kit and my compact hardware setup.

-The Tama Club-Jam is another compact drum kit that packs a punch.
-It features a 16×15-inch bass drum, 10×7-inch and 12×7-inch toms, and a 13×5-inch snare drum.
+The Tama Club-Jam compact drum kit is another one that packs a punch.
+It’s got a 16×15-inch bass drum, 10×7-inch and 12×7-inch toms, and a 13×5-inch snare drum.
 The kit is made of 7-ply Poplar and comes in three different finishes.

-One of the unique features of the Tama Club-Jam is its adjustable tom mount.
-This allows you to position the toms at different angles to suit your playing style.
+One of the unique things on the Tama Club-Jam is its adjustable tom mount.
+This lets you position the toms at different angles to match your body size and drumming flow.
 The kit also has a compact design, making it easy to transport.

-This drum kit is great for beginning drummers but I wouldn’t recommend it for gigs.
+This drum kit is great for beginning drummers and practice at home but I wouldn’t recommend it for gigs.
 I found that the toms and snare have a thin sound and the bass drum is a bit like a cannon.
 It’s hard to balance the huge sound of the kick drum with the thinner sounding toms and snare drum.

-The Ludwig Breakbeats kit was designed in collaboration with Questlove, the drummer of The Roots.
-It features a 16×14-inch bass drum, 10×7-inch and 13×13-inch toms, and a 14×5-inch snare drum.
+The Ludwig Breakbeats compact drum kit was designed in collaboration with Questlove, the drummer of The Roots.
+It’s got a 16×14-inch bass drum, 10×7-inch and 13×13-inch toms, and a 14×5-inch snare drum.
 The kit is made of 7-ply basswood and comes in four different finishes.

-The Ludwig Breakbeats kit is known for its warm, punchy sound, and it’s perfect for drummers who want to play funk, hip-hop, or R&B. The kit also has a compact design, making it easy to move around.
+The Ludwig Breakbeats kit has a warm, punchy sound, and it’s perfect for drummers who want to play Funk, Hip-Hop, or R&B. The kit also has a compact design, making it easy to move around.

 This is a great kit and one that I would feel comfortable gigging with in certain musical situations.
 The thinner snare drum at only 5 inches (even with the 14-inch diameter), doesn’t work well for Jazz drumming but I can definitely use it when I’m playing a Hip-Hop or funkier music.

-The Sonor AQ2 Safari is a compact drum kit that offers professional sound and quality.
-It features a 16×15-inch bass drum, 10×7-inch and 13×12-inch toms, and a 13×5.75-inch snare drum.
+The Sonor AQ2 Safari compact drum kit has professional sound and build.
+It’s got a 16×15-inch bass drum, 10×7-inch and 13×12-inch toms, and a 13×5.75-inch snare drum.
 The kit is made of 7-ply maple and comes in six different finishes.

-The Sonor AQ2 Safari has a unique mounting system that allows you to adjust the toms’ angle and height to suit your playing style.
-It also features high-quality hardware and produces a warm, full-bodied sound.
+The Sonor AQ2 Safari has a unique mounting system that lets you adjust the toms’ angle and height to fit your playing flow.
+It also has high-quality hardware and a warm, full-bodied sound.

 Like the Tama Club-Jam, I found that the bass drum depth makes it much louder than the toms.
 The snare drum depth however, is really great.
 It gives you a nice fat sound for only a 13-inch drum.